 Sales Returns and Allowances-The Company maintains a provision for sales returns and allowances to account for potential returns of defective or damaged products, products shipped in error and price adjustments.
 The Company estimates such provision quarterly based primarily on a specific identification basis, in addition to estimating a general reserve.
 Increases to the provision result in a reduction of revenue.
+The provision is included in accrued liabilities in the Condensed Consolidated Balance Sheets.

 Allowance for Doubtful Accounts Receivable-The Company evaluates the collectability of accounts receivable in order to determine the appropriate reserve for doubtful accounts.
 In determining the amount of the reserve, the Company considers aging of account balances, historical credit losses, customer-specific information and other relevant factors.
 An increase to the allowance for doubtful accounts results in a corresponding increase in expense.
 The Company reviews accounts receivable and adjusts the allowance based on current circumstances and charges off uncollectible receivables against the allowance when all attempts to collect the receivable have failed.
+The Company's history of write-offs against the allowance has not been significant.